Mateus-Auza/R-code---Survival-Analysis/README.md

 ## Dataset Description

 This dataset comes from an experimental study investigating whether invasive (non-native) populations of *Ulmus pumila* (Siberian elm) differ in their germination dynamics compared to native populations.
+The dataset can be found using this link **https://zenodo.org/records/5002291**

 The central ecological question is whether non-native populations exhibit faster or more successful germination, which may contribute to their invasion success.